mateujcic/Web-Development/generatv/readme.md

-# Create an app that uses React Native to fetch an API - Individual Project
+# An app that uses React Native to fetch an API - Individual Project

 ## Instructions:
 Run using Expo